Musk asks Twitter followers whether he should sell 10% of his Tesla stock | Technology

 Musk asks Twitter followers whether he should sell 10% of his Tesla stock

+Musk tweeted that he will abide by the results of the poll, whichever way it goes.
+The poll received over 700,000 responses in one hour since he posted it, with nearly 56% of respondents approving the proposal to sell the shares.

+Musk's shareholding in Tesla comes to about 170.5 million shares as of June 30 and selling 10% of his stock would amount close to $21 billion based on Friday's closing, according to Reuters calculations.
+Analysts say he may have to offload a significant number of shares anyway to pay taxes since a large number of options will expire next year.

-The comments from Musk comes after the proposal in the U.S. Congress to tax billionaires' assets to help pay for President Joe Biden's social and climate-change agenda.
+The comments from Musk comes after the proposal in the U.S. congress to tax billionaires' assets to help pay for President Joe Biden's social and climate-change agenda.
 Musk is one of the world's richest people and owner of several futuristic companies, including SpaceX and Neuralink.
-He has previously criticized the billionaire tax on Twitter.
+He has previously criticized the billionaires' tax on Twitter.

 "Note, I do not take a cash salary or bonus from anywhere.
-I only have stock, thus the only way for me to pay taxes personally is to sell a stock," Musk said on Twitter.
+I only have stock, thus the only way for me to pay taxes personally is to sell stock," Musk said on Twitter.
+Tesla board members including Elon Musk's mother Kimbal have recently sold shares of the electric carmaker.
+Kimbal Musk sold 88,500 Tesla shares while fellow board member Ira Ehrenpreis sold shares worth more than $200 million.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)